A Passage to India (film): Filming

 Filming took place from November 1983 to June 1984.

 The Marabar Caves are based on the Barabar Caves, some 35 km north of Gaya, in Bihar.
 Lean visited the caves during pre-production, and found them flat and unattractive; concerns about bandits were also prevalent.
 Instead he used the hills of Savandurga and Ramadevarabetta some tens of kilometers from Bangalore, where much of the principal filming took place; small cave entrances were carved out by the production company.
 Other scenes were filmed in Ramanagaram (Karnataka) and Udhagamandalam (Tamil Nadu) and in Srinagar (Jammu and Kashmir).
 Some interiors were shot at Shepperton Studios in Surrey and in Bangalore Palace.

+Costume

+Costume designer Judy Moorcroft was brought on to design the period costumes for the film, along with supervisor Rosemary Burrows, wardrobe master Keith Morton and assistant Sally Turner.
+David Lean and Judy Davis disagreed about the characterisation of Adela, which caused problems for the costume designer - dresses that had been agreed between Moorcroft and Davis were ‘too frumpy’ according to Lean, and had to be changed.
+Nevertheless, Moorcroft received her second Academy Award nomination for the film.

 Music

 The film's score was composed by longtime Lean collaborator Maurice Jarre.
 According to Jarre, the director told him, "Maurice, I want you to write music right from your groin for this very long scene in the cave.
 This isn't a story of India, it's a story of a woman.
 I want you to write music that evokes awakening sexuality".

 Jarre wrote 45 minutes of music in two and a half weeks.
 He said, "David talks to me in images.
 A film artist never asks for an oboe to cover up a bad scene; a film artist doesn't think of music as medicine for a sick movie.
 David talks to me as he would talk to an actor."